SimpleAppProjects/SimpleWeather-NET/README.md

 A simple weather application

-Available for <a href='https://github.com/bryan2894-playgrnd/SimpleWeather-Xamarin'>Windows 10</a> & <a href='https://github.com/bryan2894-playgrnd/SimpleWeather-Android'>Android</a> devices
+Available for <a href='https://github.com/bryan2894-playgrnd/SimpleWeather-Windows'>Windows 10</a> & <a href='https://github.com/bryan2894-playgrnd/SimpleWeather-Android'>Android</a> devices

-Created using Xamarin

 ## Release